Nowadays we’re going all out on wireless technology. What Nikola Tesla started is now being implemented across the globe.

 - Over the bar price point.

 No matter its small or mediocre household chores like home improvement, or heavy-duty handymanship, the DEWALT DWD115K 8 Amp will come up with the right power.
-The 8 amp motor can provide an RPM level of 2500, which is way more convenient than many others of the similar price range.
+The 8 amp motor can provide an RPM level of 2500, which is way more convenient than many others of a similar price range.

 We just mentioned the highest RPM that this cordless drill could come up with.
 But what about having control of what exact RPM you want from your machine?

 Well, to make sure that you can put the right amount of power into action, there is a VSR trigger provided.
-You can deploy the right power for any jobs like fastening, drilling, and so on.
+You can deploy the right power for any job like fastening, drilling, and so on.

 Now, let’s shift our radar from the motor power to the design.
 The design is, of course, an elegant one, with layers of comfort put on.
 Just look at the mid-handle grip, for instance.
 Its grip is designed to provide a soft touch with an enhancement in balance and control on the drill machine.